 The idea of Jesus having an estranged father named Larry is so absurd the notion has become thought provoking.
-The concept of Larry forces us evangelicals to answer the bigger question of: “Is the virgin birth significant?”
+The concept of Larry forces evangelicals to answer the bigger question of: “Is the virgin birth significant?”
 Is it a topic akin to the discussions of choir robes and overhead projectors?
 Or is it a fundamental doctrine of the Christian faith?
 Can we have a credible faith without the virgin birth?
 Could Jesus’ dad really have been Larry or Joseph or any other human being?

 If the Bible is regarded as being wrong in what it says about the birth of Christ, then obviously the authority of the Bible, in any high sense, is gone.

-Though these scholars correctly point out that the words translated virgin have other meanings, they do not have compelling reasons to think that Isaiah is talking about just a young maiden.
+Though these scholars correctly point out that the words translated ‘virgin’ have other meanings, they do not have compelling reasons to think that Isaiah is talking about just a young maiden.
 The prophecy is an attempt by God to show the doubting King Ahaz that God is powerful.
-Unless Ahaz was dumber than professor Hinkle who lost his hat to Frosty-The-Snowman, Ahaz would not have been wowed by news that a young woman could have a baby and name him Immanuel.
+Unless Ahaz was dumber than Professor Hinkle who lost his hat to Frosty-The-Snowman, Ahaz would not have been wowed by news that a young woman would have a baby and name the child Immanuel.
 And the failure of Isaiah to mention either his wife or Ahaz’s wife in this prophetic passage and the chapters surrounding the prophecy also cast a significant shadow of doubt upon the claim that Isaiah is talking only about a young maiden in his day.
 Modern assumptions that deny the possibility of supernatural occurrences have to be read back into Isaiah to arrive at the conclusion that Isaiah is talking about a normal biological event.

 Moreover, Matthew clearly believed Isaiah was pointing to a future virgin birth.
 He presents the Holy spirit as the progenitor of Christ.
 Matthew reports, “that which is conceived in her is from the Holy Spirit.”
 Matthew clearly claimed that Jesus was conceived supernaturally.